 The Working Party on the Transport of Dangerous Goods (WP.15) during its 114th session noted, on the basis of INF.18 from Germany, that problems could arise during the approval of vehicles intended for the carriage of explosive substances and articles (Class 1) for vehicles intended for the carriage of liquids having a flash-point of not more than 60°C. (EX/III and FL vehicles) fitted with a camera monitoring system which complied with the requirements of UN Regulation No. 46.

-Paragraph 9.2.2.8.3. of the European Agreement concerning the International Carriage of Dangerous Goods by Road (ADR) stipulates that the electrical circuits must be broken within 10 seconds after operation of the battery master switch.
+Paragraph 9.2.2.8.3. of the European Agreement concerning the International Carriage of Dangerous Goods by Road (ADR) stipulates that the electrical circuits must be broken within 10 seconds after operation of thefeature to enable the de-energization of the electric circuits.
 This might conflict with paragraph 16.1.1. of UN Regulation No. 46 which requires that, after each engine switch-off (intended use), the camera-monitor system remains operational for a period of at least 120 seconds.

 WP.15 invited Germany to draw the attention of the World Forum for Harmonization of Vehicle Regulations (WP.29) to that point and invited delegations to inform their counterparts in charge of vehicle construction provisions of those problems, on the basis of the information provided in informal document INF.18.